 CCCERA follows the accounting principles and reporting guidelines set forth by the Governmental Accounting Standards Board (GASB).
 The financial statements are prepared using the accrual basis of accounting in accordance with generally accepted accounting principles (GAAP) in the United States of America, under which revenues are recognized when earned and deductions are recorded when the liability is incurred.
-Employee and employer contributions are recognized in the period in which the contributions are due, pursuant to formal commitments, as well as statutory or contractual requirements.
+Plan member and employer contributions are recognized in the period in which the contributions are due, pursuant to formal commitments, as well as statutory or contractual requirements.
 Investment income is recognized as revenue when earned.
 Retirement benefits and refunds of prior contributions are recognized when due and payable in accordance with the terms of the Plan.
 Other expenses are recognized when the corresponding liabilities are incurred.
 All investment purchases and sales are recorded on the trade date.
 The net appreciation and/or depreciation in fair value of investments held by CCCERA is recorded as an increase or decrease to investment income based on the valuation of investments on a quarterly basis.

-Cash Equivalents
+Cash and Cash Equivalents

-Cash equivalents include deposits in the Plan's custodian bank, The Northern Trust Company (Northern Trust), investment managers, and County Treasurer's commingled cash pool.
+Cash and cash equivalents include deposits in the Plan's custodian bank, The Northern Trust Company (Northern Trust), the Plan's local retail bank, Mechanics Bank, investment managers, and Contra Costa County Treasurer's commingled cash pool.
 Cash equivalents are highly liquid investments with maturities of three months or less when purchased.
 Short-term investments with the custodian bank include foreign currencies, cash held in short-term investment funds and other short-term, highly liquid investments.
-Short-term investments considered cash equivalents are recorded at cost, which approximates fair value.
+Shortterm investments considered cash equivalents are recorded at cost, which approximates fair value.